fzaninotto/Faker/readme.md

 ## Unique and Optional modifiers

-Faker provides two special providers, `unique()` and `optional()`, to be called before any provider. `optional()` can be useful for seeding non-required fields, like a mobile telephone number ; `unique()` is required to populate fields that cannot accept twice the same value, like primary identifiers.
+Faker provides two special providers, `unique()` and `optional()`, to be called before any provider. `optional()` can be useful for seeding non-required fields, like a mobile telephone number; `unique()` is required to populate fields that cannot accept twice the same value, like primary identifiers.

 ```php
 // unique() forces providers to return unique values